cumulus-digital/wp-security-headers/README.md

 - sendHeaders: Called on the send_headers hook.

 Actors are otherwise free to register their own actions on any WP hook.

+## Auto-Noncing

+When CSP and auto-noncing is active, filters and a nonce shortcode become available.

+### Filter
+* `cmls_wpsh_filter_scripts` - Filters a given HTML fragment, applying nonces where appropriate.

+### Shortcode

+If auto-noncing is enabled and in code which processes output for shortcodes, the nonce for the current request can be added using `[cmls_wpsh_noce]`.